donini/wordpress-automation/README.md

 ### 4) Update WordPress

-This command update the core wordpress of your project.
+This command update the core WordPress of your project.

 To update, use:
 ```shell